Connecting Pigment's MCP Server to AI systems gives access to tools in two modes.

 ⚠️ Important

 The default mode and advanced mode outlined below govern which tools are available to external AI systems.
 However, access to MCP tools does not supersede user access rights and permissions.
-Switching on MCP does not provide modeling rights to users that they don't have in Pigment.
+Switching on MCP does not give users modeling rights that they don't have in Pigment.

 For example: